yahoo/oss-guide/docs/promoting/support.md

 This level of support is for projects with a strategic to value and robust engineering support.
 To receive strategic support, a project must:

-- Have a strategic value to Verizon Media.
+- Have a strategic value to Yahoo.
 - Have an internal employee project owner that serves as point of contact for all issues.
 - Be meaningfully active (e.g. at minimum, having an update in the last month).